dafny-lang/dafny/docs/DafnyRef/Types.md

 ```dafny
 A * B == multiset{}
 ```
-Like the analogous set operator, `!!` is chaining.
+Like the analogous set operator, `!!` is chaining and means mutual disjointness.

 In addition, for any multiset `s` of type `multiset<T>`, expression `e` of type `T`, and non-negative integer-based numeric